November 22, 2025

 40 Years: Moments That Mattered

-Revisit the stories behind history’s biggest headlines with a legendary journalist who also happens to be The Forum’s first-ever speaker.
+We revisited the stories behind history’s biggest headlines with a legendary journalist who also happens to have been The Forum’s first-ever speaker.

 Ted Koppel and Amna Nawaz